coredns/coredns.io/content/blog/packet-performace.md

 So we only see the active branches from the last *n* branches: `benchmark_coredns_branches_topk10 = topk(10, benchmark_coredns_proxylookup_bytes_gauge{branch != "master"})`

-There is also `cron.hourly` that tests master on a continous basis, which we display separately in Grafana.
+There is also `cron.hourly` that tests master on a continuous basis, which we display separately in Grafana.

 ## Grafana